michaelpaulkorthals/pyenv-virtualenv-windows/src/pyenv-virtualenv-windows/docs/README.md

 Use the prepared Windows Test System to install, configure and perform a full test according to the User Manual of 'pyenv-virtualenv' for Windows:
 1. 'pyenv' for Windows
 2. 'pyenv-virtualenv' for Windows

+When testing, don't forget to observe the behavior of 'install.bat' and its sub processes in case of PATH conflicts.
+Simulate the related situations by setting incorrect 'User' PATH and critical 'Machine' PATH.
+See unit 'Path Conflicts' in the user manual.

 If everything is fine and the final test performed successfully, you are allowed to step forward to the next unit.